The measurement of output

 19.50 The separation of intermediate inputs into the three categories – energy, materials and services can be useful for analysis of the effects of changes in the input mix on output growth.
 For example, increases in the proportion of services intermediate inputs could reflect growth in out-sourcing.
 Separate deflators are used to deflate each input to derive a Laspeyres volume index for intermediate inputs.

-19.51 The intermediate inputs indices for energy, materials and services and their respective shares are sourced from the SUT compiled by the ABS.
+19.51 The intermediate inputs indices for energy, materials and services and their respective shares are sourced from the supply-use tables compiled by the ABS.
 The classification of supply–use products into these three categories is provided in Appendix 2 of the KLEMS Information paper.
 Data for the three non–market industry divisions (i.e. Public administration and safety, Education and training, Health care and social assistance) are excluded.

 19.52 The main advantage of deriving the indices and shares for energy, materials and services using this method is to control for heterogeneity in both the prices and volumes of the components and to recognise more explicitly that the way in which each of these components contributes to production differs.
-A key development in the SUT has been the wider application of the double deflation method, that is, real output and real intermediate inputs are derived separately for most industries.
+A key development in the supply-use tables has been the wider application of the double deflation method; that is, real output and real intermediate inputs are derived separately for most industries.
 By sourcing more specific price deflators, the approach enables improved volume estimation, particularly for intermediate inputs.

-19.53 The SUT is a powerful tool to compare and contrast data from various sources and improve the coherence of the economic information system.
+19.53 The supply-use table is a powerful tool to compare and contrast data from various sources and improve the coherence of the economic information system.
 It reconciles the supply of products within the economy within an accounting period with their use for intermediate consumption, final consumption, capital formation, and exports.
 They permit an analysis of markets and industries and allow productivity to be studied at this level of disaggregation.
-The SUT tracks the production and consumption of 301 groups of products across 67 groups of industries in a time series stretching back to 1994–95.
+The S-U table tracks the production and consumption of 301 groups of products across 67 groups of industries in a time series stretching back to 1994–95.
 These groupings facilitate the aggregation of product groups into energy, materials and services.
-Shown in Table 3 is a representation of the intermediate use component of the SUT.
+Shown in Table 3 is a representation of the intermediate use component of the supply-use table.
 The tables are calculated on both a current price basis (for estimating the KLEMS cost shares) and volume basis (for deriving the KLEMS indices for energy, materials and services).

 Industry value added